Older drivers have higher rates of

 frailty.
 Older people are less likely to survive an injury than

-younger people.
 It isnít unusual for adult child caregivers to be faced with

 this dilemma: Mom or dad is no longer safe to drive, for reasons